Homeschool food preparation begins with a plan.

 “Uh, hot dogs“.
 Okay, so he’s too young to know that hot dogs are not actual food.

-I could teach him how to prepare hot dogs, and perhaps one day I will, but I’ll convince him that learning to top a pizza is far more fun.
-And if I can convince him that hot dogs belong at baseball games and carnivals, all the better…
+I could teach him how to prepare hot dogs, but I’ll convince him that learning to top a pizza is far more fun.
+And if I can convince him that hot dogs belong at baseball games, firepits, and carnivals, all the better…

-…it’s super easy to accomplish an inexpensive and flavourful crust: salt, flour, olive oil, and yeast.
-Consider mixing in a teaspoon of basil, oregano, or garlic salt for heightened flavour.
+- and consider mixing in a teaspoon of basil, oregano, or garlic salt to heighten the flavour.

-I’ve discovered throwing crust ingredients into the mixer and letting my red machine knead the dough, and letting it sit on the counter for a couple hours, is a super-easy way to make your own crust.
+I’ve discovered that throwing crust ingredients into the mixer and letting my Kitchen Aid can help knead dough, and letting it sit on the counter for a couple hours, is a super-easy way to make your own crust.

 These crusts really are favourable to the grocery store pre-bought pizza crusts (and a lot less salt).
-But that requires a little 3 o’clock prep and I don’t know about your schedule, but mine often has plans then.
-So if you’re not as industrious as I was on this day, you can always buy a Pillsbury dough roll, tortillas, pitas or pre-packaged pizza round.
+But this requires a little 3 o’clock prep, and I don’t know about your schedule, but I am often occupied then.
+(So if you’re not as industrious as I was on this day, you can always buy a Pillsbury dough roll, tortillas, pitas, or pre-packaged pizza round.)

 Throw a few pizza ingredients on the counter and let them cut, and build, their own pizza.